top of page

 Widget with his Fluent Pet buttons, ready to ‘talk’ when he needs something!

-• Pair words with actions - Each button is assigned a word like "outside" "walk" or "scritches"
+• Pair words with actions: Assign a word like “outside” or “play.”

 Why I Chose Fluent Pet Buttons